Sam Champion: Career

 Champion worked at WPSD-TV in Paducah, Kentucky, and WJKS (later WCWJ) in Jacksonville, Florida.
 He became a weather presenter for WABC-TV's Eyewitness News in New York City in 1988.
 He went on Good Morning America at a salary in 2004 of $1.5 million per year.
-On April 7, 2008 he debuted as host of Sea Rescue, an educational and informational program in Litton's Weekend Adventure that focuses on the rescue, rehabilitation, and in many instances release of animals back into wildlife.
+On April 7, 2012, he debuted as host of Sea Rescue, an educational and informational program in Litton's Weekend Adventure that focuses on the rescue, rehabilitation, and in many instances release of animals back into wildlife.

 In August 2006, Good Morning America announced Champion would join that show and ABC News, effective September 5, 2006.
 Champion announced his departure from ABC on December 2, 2013, to become an on-air presence at and managing editor of The Weather Channel.
-His last day on Good Morning America was December 4, 2013.
-He was immediately replaced by Ginger Zee.
+His last day on Good Morning America was December 4, 2013, with Ginger Zee moving from GMA's weekend shows to become his successor.

 He had occasionally appeared on Live with Kelly and Ryan, the daily talk show produced by WABC-TV, and CNN's Larry King Live.
 He often begins his 30-second weathercasts by saying, "Let's get to the boards."
 His catchphrase when breaking for weather reports from local ABC stations is, "That's the weather around the nation.
 Here's what you can expect this morning."

 Immediately following his departure from GMA, it was announced that Champion would join The Weather Channel to host his own morning show, titled America's Morning Headquarters which debuted on March 17, 2014.
 In September 2015, it was revealed that Champion would leave AMHQ to serve as a contributor to its primetime programs.
 In December 2016, Champion and The Weather Channel decided not to renew their contract.
 As a result, Champion left the company on December 27, 2016.

-He returned to ABC as a fill-in weather forecaster on Good Morning America during the maternity leave of Chief Meteorologist Ginger Zee, his replacement.
-On May 22, 2019, it was announced that Champion would be returning to WABC-TV's morning and noon newscasts and contributing to ABC News, beginning June 3, 2019.
+He returned to ABC as a fill-in Good Morning America meteorologist while Zee was on maternity leave in 2018.
+On May 22, 2019, it was announced that Champion would be returning to WABC-TV's morning and noon newscasts, and be a featured contributor to ABC News, beginning June 3, 2019.

 On September 8, 2022, Champion was announced as a contestant on season 31 of Dancing with the Stars.
 He is partnered with Cheryl Burke.
+They were eliminated in week 4, placing 13th out of 16 contestants.